songweizhi/MetaCHIP/README.md

 Notes
 ---

-:warning: Please make sure the ID of sequences/contigs in your input genomes are **LESS than 22 letters** .
-You can use the "**rename_seqs**" module to rename sequences, see more details with `MetaCHIP rename_seqs -h`.

 :warning: For a realiable construction of the species tree, input genomes for MetaCHIP should be with at least **40%** completeness.